Application Monitoring Tips You Need To Know

 How to do it

-- From the New Relic APM or New Relic Browser menu bar, select Key transactions, and select Add more.
+- In the menu bar, select More > Key transactions, and then select Add more.
 Then select the app and web transaction or, from the selected transaction, select Track as key transaction.

 - Type a name for the key transaction, and select Track key transaction.